CatalogueOfLife/coldp/README.md

 #### referenceID
 A mandatory reference ID that supports the estimate and also provides a temporal context.

+#### pageReferenceID
+An optional microcitation to a specific page within the reference given by referenceID.
+Multiple page references can be given by as a comma concatenated list.

 ## Reference
 Structured bibliographic references with a unique id to refer to from other entities.
-References can be given in 3 ways of different degree of atomization that are not mutually exclusive.
+References can be given in various degrees of atomization:

-The main reference file contains a full citation and 4 Dublin Core based properties that are also used in ACEF.
+1) A simple citation string is the minimum required
+2) Semi structured using the field list below mostly corresponding to Dublin Core
+3) Fully parsed references in the well established BibTex or CSL-JSON format.
+   See the sections below with for how to share alternative formats that do not conform to tabular CSV/TSV files.

 #### ID
 The local identifier for the reference as used in referenceID in other entities.